-The most used DNS record types are explained here.
-In the Leaseweb Customer Portal, when adding/editing a DNS record, you need to select the correct DNS type.
+Here are the most used DNS record types explained.
+When adding or editing a DNS record in the Leaseweb Customer Portal, you need to select the correct DNS type.

 TXT records